Author, Speaker, Water Expert

 Sandra has authored numerous articles for popular and scholarly publications, including Science, Natural History, Scientific American, Foreign Policy, Ecological Applications, and Environmental Science and Technology.
 She has written some 20 op-ed features that have appeared in more than 30 newspapers in the United States and abroad, including The New York Times, the L.A.
 Times and The Washington Post.
 A frequent conference speaker and lecturer, she has also served as commentator on CNN’s Futurewatch, addressed the European Parliament on environmental issues, and appeared on CBS Sunday Morning, ABC’s Nightline, and NPR’s Science Friday.
 She also appears in the BBC’s Planet Earth, Leonardo DiCaprio’s The 11th Hour, and the National Geographic Channel’s Breakthrough series.

 A Pew Scholar in Conservation and the Environment, Sandra was previously vice president for research at the Worldwatch Institute.
 She has taught at the Fletcher School of Law and Diplomacy at Tufts University and at Mount Holyoke College, where she also directed the Center for the Environment.
-She currently serves on the board of directors of River Network, as well as on advisory boards of the Rio Grande Agricultural Land Trust and the Post-Carbon Institute.
-She lives in the Rio Grande Valley of New Mexico.
+She currently serves on the board of directors of River Network, as well as on the National Council of American Rivers.
+She lives in Corrales, New Mexico, in the Rio Grande Valley.

 Contact us for more information: